United Airlines: United First and United Business

-United First is the highest class of service on domestically configured aircraft.
-When such aircraft are used on international services this cabin is branded as United Business.
-Seats on narrowbody aircraft have a 38 in seat pitch, while domestically configured Boeing 777-200ERs feature fully-flat-bed seats that alternate facing forward and backwards in 2-4-2 configuration.
-Passengers receive priority boarding and baggage handling, free alcoholic beverages, complimentary meals on longer flights and may use separate check-in desks.
+United First is the highest cabin offered on domestically configured aircraft.
+When these aircraft operate internationally, the cabin is marketed as United Business.
+Seats on narrowbody aircraft have a 38 in seat pitch, while domestically configured Boeing 777-200ERs feature fully flat seats in a staggered layout.
+Amenities include priority services, complimentary alcoholic beverages and meals on longer flights, and dedicated check-in areas.